 Our good friends Rita and Rosita are our hosts for a special dinner tonight at their home, a medieval castle on a hill outside of Greve.
 We’ll enjoy Rita’s traditional homecooking in an idyllic setting.

 Day Four (Tuesday)

-In the morning we’ll visit the 70 acre Florence American cemetery, the resting place of 4,402 Americans who died in Italy in World War II.
+In the morning we’ll visit the 70 acre Florence American cemetery, the resting place of almost 4,400 Americans who died in Italy in World War II.
 It’s a very special place and a reminder that this beautiful corner of Italy wasn’t always so peaceful.

 Later we’ll visit Vignamaggio, a famous wine estate between Greve and Panzano.
 The estate once belonged to the family of the woman believed to be Da Vinci’s “Mona Lisa,” and perhaps the famous painting was completed here.
-We’ll tour the winery and lovely gardens and enjoy lunch and a tasting of Vignamaggio wines.
+We’ll tour the winery and lovely Italian gardens, following by lunch and a tasting of Vignamaggio wines.